OulipianSummer/perec/README.md

 `perec` is a command line tool used for generating a chapter-by-chapter list of writing prompts using the infamous and mult-layered constrained writing system developed by Georges Perec for his masterpiece novel [*Life: A User's Manual*](https://en.wikipedia.org/wiki/Life:_A_User%27s_Manual).

 Perec's novel uses a list elements created by the author to create unique (but not random!) writing prompts for each chapter of the book.
+These lists were made up of things like type of furniture, colors, clothes, types of written works, the titles of actual novels, and much much more.

-The lists then get processed into a list if writing prompts using the solutions two types of puzzles that help decide their combinations and order of appearance: [knight's tours](https://en.wikipedia.org/wiki/Knight%27s_tour) and [greco-latin squares](https://handwiki.org/wiki/Graeco-Latin_square).
+The lists of elements then get processed into a list if writing prompts using the solutions two types of puzzles that help decide their combinations and order of appearance: [knight's tours](https://en.wikipedia.org/wiki/Knight%27s_tour) and [greco-latin squares](https://handwiki.org/wiki/Graeco-Latin_square).

-This process is fairly complicated to explain, something I also hope to refine and make more accessible by working on this project, so I direct you to read [this Wikipedia entry](https://en.wikipedia.org/wiki/Life:_A_User's_Manual#Elements) to get a better idea of the mechanics.
+This process is fairly complicated to explain, something I also hope to refine and make more accessible by working on this project, so I direct you to read [this Wikipedia entry](https://en.wikipedia.org/wiki/Life:_A_User's_Manual#Elements) to get a better idea of the mechanics that made up his book.

+Suffice it to say, this project aims to allow a user to recreate this constrianed writing system with significantly less time and headache than it took Perec to do for himself.

 ## What does it do?